CHEM - Chemistry

 CHEM 661.
 Principles of Biochemistry (3).

-General education math and natural sciences course.
+General education natural science course without lab.
 Survey course for chemistry majors including chemistry/business majors and students in life sciences.
 Not recommended for the BS in chemistry-premedicine or biochemistry field majors for whom CHEM 662 and 663 are required.
 Introduces thermodynamics and biological oxidation-reduction reactions; structure, metabolism and synthesis of proteins, carbohydrates, lipids and nucleic acids; enzyme kinetics, photosynthesis and transfer of genetic information.
 Credit is not allowed in both CHEM 661 and 662.
 Prerequisite(s): CHEM 532, 533, or 536.

 CHEM 662.
 Biochemistry I (3).